 Note: If you are craving more interactive toy ideas, check out our Quiet Activity for Toddlers, Magnetic Fishing Game, and Easy DIY Toddler Busy Bag With Truck Shapes.

-How To Make A DIY Car Play Mat
+How To Make A Felt Play Mat

-This project is really simple to make.
+This project is simple to make.
 Get ready to be amazed at what you can accomplish with a few supplies and a little bit of time!

 Supplies Needed